 Economic Overview: From Phosphate Mining to Copra Exports

 The economy of this Pacific nation has undergone significant transformations over the years.
 Once driven by phosphate mining, it now relies on diverse revenue streams like copra exports and fishing licenses.
-These shifts reflect the nation’s adaptability in the face of global challenges15.
+These shifts reflect the nation’s adaptability in the face of global challenges.

 Historical Economic Drivers and Modern Shifts